marcusbfs/Sindri/README.md

 Sindri is a software developed to estimate thermodynamics properties and vapor-liquid equilibrium calculations using cubic equations of state.

-This software was developed as part of a undergraduate thesis in Chemical Engineer bachelor degree in Universidade Federal de Lavras, Brazil.
+This software was developed as part of an undergraduate thesis to obtain a bachelor degree in Chemical Engineering at the Federal University of Lavras, Brazil.

 ### Features